Information Technology Services

 - Verify that your computer makes the minimum requirements in order to properly connect.

-Windows XP, Vista, and 7
+Install Windows Updates for XP, Vista, and Windows 7 on a PC

 Windows XP, Vista, and 7 have been known for their security flaws and have been releasing updates as necessary.
 Once again, make sure your Windows has all of the latest security updates.
 In order for you to check, perform the following: